uccross/ssdbm2019/index.md

 </div>
 ![UCSC and Engineering 2](assets/images/UCSCAndEngineering2.png)

 **Please register and make hotel reservations now!
 Some hotel conference rates might still be available for a few days!
-Regular registration ends July 6.**
+Regular registration ends ~~July 6~~ July 8.**

 # Welcome to SSDBM 2019 #